gawrysiakg/gg-race/README.md

 ## Specification

+### App

+**Components Used:**

+- `AppComponent`: Main component with RouterOutlet.

-#### Main Page
+### Intro Page

 The intro page serves as the starting point for users and includes a quick introductory text and a player form.
-Users must enter their name and email before starting the game( do not register, only enter valid name and email).
+Users must enter their name and userID before starting the game.
+System makes post to external server to check token, then log in player.
+Actual score is also retrieved from server.

-- **Components Used:**
+**Components Used:**

-  - `AppComponent`: Main component with player data and users list.
+- `AppComponent`: Main component with RouterOutlet.
+- `IntroComponent`: Smart component, checking userId on server, retrieving score.
+  - `IntroTextComponent`: Top welcome text, dumb component.
-  - `PersonFormComponent`: Manages the user input for name and email with ngModel and provides validation feedback.
+  - `PersonFormComponent`: Player form with ngForm provides validation feedback, emiting player as output.
-  - `ScoreComponent`: Takes the usersList as Input and render as a table.
+  - `ScoreComponent`: Takes the score$: Observable as Input and render as a table with sorting function (pipe).

-#### Game Page
+### Game Page

 The game page contains the actual gameplay and includes features such as an exit game button, extended view, dark mode changer and a points counting mechanism.
 The game itself is implemented using ngx-race library (from https://github.com/chrum/ngx-race).

-- **Components Used:**
+**Components Used:**

 - `GameComponent`: Integrates the game library (ngx-race) and manages game-related functionality: points-section (status, points, player name and timer).
-  - `NgxRaceComponent`: Main game logic from external library.
+  - `NgxRaceModule`: Main game logic from external library.
-  - `ListComponent`: It takes User an Input and displays current player's game history( implemented sorting by status or asc-desc using custom StatusPipe).
+  - `ListComponent`: Dumb component.
+It takes User as Input and displays current player's game history (sorting by status or asc-desc using custom StatusPipe).
-  - `GameOverDialogComponent`: Activated after Game Over - End Game or Restart..
+  - `ScoreComponent`: Takes the score$: Observable as Input and render as a table with sorting function (pipe).

+## Services

+- `PlayerInfoService`: Validate token on server, sets current player
+- `ScoreService`: Load score, sends score to server.

 ## Usage